 Compliance Matters: Before Disaster Strikes

-PT in Motion (October 2013)
+Advice for developing a disaster-recovery plan, from PT in Motion Magazine (October 2013)

-NSCIA: Disaster Preparedness for People with Disabilities
+NSCIA: Disaster Preparedness for People With Disabilities

-This webinar will provide a brief history of what we've learned about disaster preparedness as it relates to people with disabilities, from the World Trade Center to Hurricane Sandy.
+This webinar will provide a brief history of what has been learned about disaster preparedness as it relates to people with disabilities, from the World Trade Center to Hurricane Sandy.
 You'll also learn who does what when an emergency strikes, from government agencies to local emergency management personnel to nonprofit organizations in your community.